AIDevBytes/Ollama-On-AWS/README.md

 # Ollama On AWS

-This repo is a companion to the YouTube video titled: [UNLEASHING the Power: Ollama + Llama 3 in the Cloud](https://youtu.be/rr-cEvLcOWw).
+This repo is a companion to the YouTube video titled: [UNLEASHING the Power of Ollama + Llama 3 in the Cloud](https://youtu.be/rr-cEvLcOWw).
 It includes all commands used in the video.

 ### Be sure to shutdown your EC2 instance when you are no longer using it to avoid unneeded cost!